Vai al contenuto principale

 By the end of the course, doctoral students will be able to:

-and present to an audience the key points from a range of scientific papers.
+1. Search, find and critically evaluate relevant multidisciplinary scientific literature; summarize and present to an audience the key points from a range of scientific papers.

 2. Place the findings of selected studies in the wider context of cutting-edge research on

-natural and anthropic systems in the past.
+natural and anthropic systems.

 4. Plan the application of the main multi-disciplinary approaches for the characterisation and